-In order to implement the UN Environment/Mediterranean Action Plan, Regional Plan on Marine Litter Management in the Mediterranean and achieve Good Environmental Status (GES) for the Mediterranean Sea, the Marine Litter MED Project aims in supporting the Contracting Parties to the Barcelona Convention in the Southern Mediterranean and the neighbourhood of the EU, by stressing the five most common marine litter measures suggested by the updated National Action Plans (NAPs).
-One of the measures identified is linked to the implementation of the Integrated Monitoring and Assessment Programme of the Mediterranean Sea and Coasts and Related Assessment Criteria (IMAP), Ecological Objective 10 i.e. Marine litter and particularly related to the Candidate Indicator 24 "Trends in the amount of litter ingested by or entangling marine organisms focusing on selected mammals, marine birds, and marine turtles".
+In order to implement the UN Environment / Mediterranean Action Plan, Regional Plan on Marine Litter Management in the Mediterranean and achieve the Good Environmental Status (GES) for the Mediterranean Sea, the EU-funded Marine Litter MED Project aims to support the Contracting Parties to the Barcelona Convention in the South-Eastern Mediterranean (i.e. Algeria, Egypt, Israel, Lebanon, Libya, Morocco and Tunisia), by stressing the five most common marine litter measures suggested by the updated National Action Plans (NAPs).

+One of the measures identified is linked to the implementation of the Integrated Monitoring and Assessment Programme of the Mediterranean Sea and Coasts and Related Assessment Criteria (IMAP), Ecological Objective 10 i.e. Marine litter and particularly related to the Candidate Indicator 24 "Trends in the amount of litter ingested by or entangling marine organisms focusing on selected mammals, marine birds and marine turtles".

-The main objective of this component of the Marine Litter MED Project is to improve knowledge and assessment for the IMAP Candidate Indicator 24; in particular to continue the work related to the identification and selection of the most representative species to develop a monitoring strategy that is best suited to the Mediterranean context.
+The main objective of this component of the Marine Litter MED Project is to improve knowledge and assessment for the IMAP Candidate Indicator 24; in particular to continue the work related to the selection of the most representative species so as to develop a monitoring strategy that is best suited to the Mediterranean context.